alexandern17/test-readme/README.md

 App Flow Summary:
 1. SDK initialized with no parameters (*late initialization*) in AppDelegate .
-2. On first view controller viewDidLoad (RegionViewController.swift), SDK is reconfigured with default parameters.
+2. On first view controller viewDidLoad (RegionViewController.swift), SDK is *reconfigured* with default parameters.
 3. 'Change' button presents ChangeRegionViewController.swift, which displays other regions to select.
-4. Upon new region selection, SDK is *reconfigured* triggered from the `onRegionChanged` delegate.
+4. Upon new region selection, SDK is then *reconfigured* with new credentials corresponding to the region selected, triggered from the `onRegionChanged` delegate.

 ## Thunderhead SDK Late Initialization